-Like some other behavioural models (eg, Tuckman, Hersey/Blanchard), the Johari Window is based on a four-square grid - the Johari Window is like a window with four 'panes'.
+Like some other behavioural models (eg, Tuckman, Hersey/Blanchard), the Johari Window is based on a four-square grid - it is like a window with four 'panes'.
 Here's how the Johari Window is normally shown, with its four regions.

 This is the standard representation of the Johari Window model, showing each quadrant the same size.

-The Johari Window 'panes' can be changed in size to reflect the relevant proportions of each type of 'knowledge' of/about a particular person in a given group or team situation.
+The four 'panes' can be changed in size to reflect the relevant proportions of each type of 'knowledge' of/about a particular person in a given group or team situation.

-In new groups or teams the open free space for any team member is small (see the Johari Window new team member example below) because shared awareness is relatively small.
+In new groups or teams the open free space for any team member is small (see below) because shared awareness is relatively small.

-As the team member becomes better established and known, so the size of the team member's open free area quadrant increases.
-See the Johari Window established team member example below.
+As the team member becomes better established and known, so the size of the team member's open free area quadrant increases (see below).

 Refer to the free detailed Johari Window model diagram in the free resources section - print a copy and it will help you to understand what follows.

 Johari quadrant 1 - 'open self/area' or 'free area' or 'public area', or 'arena'

 Region 1 is also known as the 'area of free activity'.
 This is the information about the person - behaviour, attitude, feelings, emotion, knowledge, experience, skills, views, etc - known by the person ('the self') and known by the group ('others').

 The aim in any group should always be to develop the 'open area' for every person, because when we work in this area with others we are at our most effective and productive, and the group is at its most productive too.
 The open free area, or 'the arena', can be seen as the space where good communications and cooperation occur, free from distractions, mistrust, confusion, conflict and misunderstanding.